 A Phrontex content menu is a structured arrangement of headings and pages, displayed to the left of the page content.
 On a narrow display, the menu is normally hidden, displayed when you click the Show menu icon.

-As well as displaying content for your users, you can also download an entire menu of pages as a single document.
+As well as displaying content for your users, you can also download the pages of any menu as a single document.

 Changing your content menu

-If you have access to more that one content menu, you will see the Select menu icon.
-Click here to reaveal the list and select the content menu that you want to use.
+If you have access to more that one content menu, you will see the Select menu icon at the top-right of the menu.
+Click to display the list and select the menu that you want to use.

 Custom content menus

 You can create any number of content menus.
 For example, you might want different menus for different groups of users (such as a head office menu and a branch office menu) and you might want to create downloadable documents as information packs, induction and training kits, or documents to support tenders or filings.

 The advantage of using a content menu to create a document for download is that the content is generated from the latest approved pages and always consistent - generated from the same pages.
 Your users will be literally on the same page.

 - Pages: you can select pages explicitly and drag them into the section